martin-micimo/ansible-haproxy/README.md

 |`haproxy_dhparams_bits`|2048|The Size of the Diffie-Hellman Parameters for the dhparams File.|
 |`haproxy_dhparams_file`|`"{{ haproxy_config_dir }}/dhparams.pem"`|Full Path where to store the dhparams.pem File.|

-Usualy it is completely sufficient to reload Haproxy via `systemctl reload haproxy.service` in order for all new Connections to get new Certificates.
+Usually it is completely sufficient to reload HAProxy via `systemctl reload haproxy.service` in order for all new Connections to get new Certificates.

 There is a Solution on how to [integrate acme.sh](https://www.haproxy.com/blog/haproxy-and-let-s-encrypt) to work with HAProxy.
 Here the Admin Socket is used to put the Certificates directly into HAProxy's memory during execution.

 ## Logging

-Normaly the HAPhroxy Package includes a file `/etc/logrotate.d/haproxy`, that rotates the file `/var/log/haproxy.log`.
-This Logfile is written to via the RSyslog Settings in `/etc/rsyslog.d/49-haproxy.conf` and works from the more secure [chrooted Environment](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#3.1-chroot) too.
+Normally the HAProxy Package includes a file `/etc/logrotate.d/haproxy`, that rotates the file `/var/log/haproxy.log`.
+This Log file is written to via the Rsyslog Settings in `/etc/rsyslog.d/49-haproxy.conf` and works from the more secure [chrooted Environment](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#3.1-chroot) too.

-Idealy you just have to keep the default **global** Settings.
+Ideally you just have to keep the default **global** Settings.
 Alternatively you should include these Settings in your individual `haproxy_global_vars` for Logging to work:

 ```yaml
 haproxy_global_vars: